1. The illness I live with is:

 I understand and tell me about your story!

-27. Something that has surprised me about living with an illness is:
+27. Something that has surprised me about living with an illness is:26.
+When someone is diagnosed I’d like to tell them:

 How much my family loves and cares for me.
 Especially my husband.